Uriei/EDPlanetBearing/README.md

 ![alt text](https://i.imgur.com/syOllzI.png "Start") ![alt text](https://i.imgur.com/PG27nrZ.png "Close")

 ### Using the config file:
-The app will create a folder in your Local Appdata folder ```%localappdata%/EDPlanetBearing``` inside this folder you can create a file called `Config.json` in which you can input the same info as in the command line way, but json formatted, this is:<br>
+Inside the app folder you can create a file called `Config.json` in which you can input the same info as in the command line way, but json formatted, this is:<br>
 ```{"lat":1.2345, "long":-98.7654, "audio":0}```

 I added these two different ways to automate it depending on the needs of each person and the software they use for it, your choice.